markotoole/boogiecc/README.md

 # Boogie Website

 This is the official website for Boogie, a modern publishing and media production company.
-The site is built using Next.js, Tailwind CSS, and MDX for content management.
+The site is built using Next.js, Tailwind CSS, and Sanity CMS for content management.

 ## Features

 - Modern, responsive design
-- Blog with MDX content management
+- Blog with Sanity CMS content management
+- Rich text editing with images and code blocks
+- Real-time content collaboration
 - Dark mode support
 - SEO optimized
 - Contact form